demisto/dockerfiles/README.md

 This repository's `master` branch tracks images pushed to the official Demisto Docker Hub organization at: https://hub.docker.com/u/demisto/.
 Other branches` images are pushed to [devdemisto](https://hub.docker.com/u/devdemisto).

+**Note:** We generate nightly information about packages and os dependencies used in each of Demisto's docker images.
+Checkout the `repository-info` branch [README](https://github.com/demisto/dockerfiles/blob/repository-info/README.md) for a full listing.

 Each docker image is managed in its own directory.
 The directory should be named the same as the image name (without the organization prefix).
 All image directories are located under the `docker` dir.

 The directory should contain one Dockerfile which will be used for building the docker image.
 Each image when it is built is tagged with the commit hash and version.